FehrAaron/GB_final_dataanalysis/README.md

 GB04_TempLiP_Preprocessing.Rmd: Script for preprocessing (filtering, summarisation to peptide level, QC, ...) for T2

 LIP-Scoring GLobal analysis V3.2 MIT Licence modified.r: Script for DRC fitting of LiP-Quant experiments L1,L2 and M1.
-The script from "https://github.com/RolandBruderer/LiP-Quant" was slightly modified in order to bypass some bugs.
-Copyright (c) 2020 Roland Bruderer, Biognosys AG, Switzerland
+The script from "https://github.com/RolandBruderer/LiP-Quant" was slightly modified (reading of PFL file and writing drc plots for peptides with long file names).
+Changes can be searched with "Aaron".
+For our analysis, the script was run with the follwing settings: No score weighting: NO, Correlation: Pearson, Intensity transformation: Log, Perform DRC: YES, use PFL NO, Select all conditions between DMSO and doses for analysis.